evrentan/year-in-percent/README.md

 ## Contributing

 Contributions are welcome!
-Please feel free to submit a pull request or open an issue if you find a bug or have a suggestion for improvement.
+Please follow these steps:

+1. Fork the repository.
+2. Create your feature branch (`git checkout -b feature/yourFeature`).
+3. Commit your changes (`git commit -m 'feat(Feature): Add some Feature'`).
+4. Push to the branch (`git push origin feature/yourFeature`).
+5. Open a pull request.

 ## License